theshubh007/Article_research_tool/README.md

 ```bash
 streamlit run main.py
 ```

-2.The web app will open in your browser.
+2. The web app will open in your browser.

 - On the sidebar, you can input URLs directly.